BiyunWu/http_notes/Git_Note.md

   * [Direction video](https://youtu.be/cL6ehKtJLUM)

+#### Rebase Commands

+> Let's take another look at the different commands that you can do with `git rebase`:

+> * use `p` or `pick` – to keep the commit as is
+  * use `r` or `reword` – to keep the commit's content but alter the commit message
+  * use `e` or `edit` – to keep the commit's content but stop before committing so that you can:
+    * add new content or files
+    * remove content or files
+    * alter the content that was going to be committed
+  * use `s` or `squash` – to combine this commit's changes into the previous commit (the commit above it in the list)
+  * use `f` or `fixup` – to combine this commit's change into the previous one but drop the commit message
+  * use `x` or `exec` – to run a shell command
+  * use `d` or `drop` – to delete the commit

+  interactive rebase: git rebase -i <base>

+  interactively rebase the commits to the one that's 3 before the current one: git rebase -i HEAD~3

 #### Force Pushing
   **⚠️DANGER ⚠️**

-  After squashing the commits, GitHub would reject the push request since it needs to deletes those squashed commits.
+> After squashing the commits, GitHub would reject the push request since it needs to deletes those squashed commits.
 To deal with this situation, use `git push -f` command.